-- behave in a mutually respectful and thoughtful way & listen carefully to other people – being kind and courteous and not bullying or using hate speech
+- Behave in a mutually respectful and thoughtful way, and listen carefully to other people – being kind and courteous and not bullying or using hate speech

-- respect others privacy – participating in physical and digital spaces requires mutual trust.
+- Respect other people’s privacy – participating in physical and digital spaces requires mutual trust.
 Authentic, expressive discussions make participation great but may also be sensitive and private.
-Content, views and images should not be shared outside the space, including screenshots.
+Content, views and images should not be shared outside the space, including screenshots

 Discrimination and harassment